mindspore-ai/docs/docs/mindspore/source_en/features/amp.md

 ## Mechanism

 Floating-point data types include double-precision (FP64), single-precision (FP32), half-precision (FP16), and brain floating point (BF16).
-Each of them is represented by a sign bit, an exponent bit, and a floating-point bit.
+Each of them is represented by a sign bit, exponent bits, and mantissa bits.
 FP64 indicates that 8 bytes (64 bits) are used.
 FP32 indicates that 4 bytes (32 bits) are used.
 FP16 and BF16 indicate that 2 bytes (16 bits) are used.
 For details, see the following figure.

 ![fp16-vs-fp32](./images/fp16_vs_fp32.png)